-- A. A mutual goal of the County and the Association is to limit and manage the impacts of health plan costs on both County employees and the County's Budget. - The County and the Association agree to continue, during the terms of the MOU, to meet and work on long term options for payment of health care costs.
-For the term of this MOU, the parties agree to implement a standardized cost sharing for health insurance contribution rates, with the County paying 65% of the premium for full-time employees and the employee paying 35% of the premium.
-Annually, in the event of a rate increase, the rate increase shall be allocated based on the current contribution rate of 65% County and 35% employee paid.

-Health care coverage is based on a calendar year (January 1 - December 31).
+A. A mutual goal of the County and the Association is to limit and manage the impacts of health plan costs on both County employees and the County's Budget.

+- 1. The County and the Association agree to continue, during the terms of the MOU, to meet and work on long term options for payment of health care costs.
+For the term of this MOU, the parties agree to implement a standardized cost sharing for health insurance contribution rates, with the County paying sixty-five percent (65%) of the premium for full-time employees and the employee paying thirty-five percent (35%) of the premium.
+Annually, in the event of a rate increase, the rate increase shall be allocated based on the current contribution rate of sixty-five percent (65%) County and thirty-five percent (35%) employee paid. - Health care coverage is based on a calendar year (January 1 December 31).
 Rates for the ensuing calendar year for Association shall be effective upon approval of the Board of Supervisors, but no earlier than the pay period containing December 1.
-Beginning with the 2014 plan year, premiums for health insurance plans will be unblended.

-Effective the pay period containing December 1, the contributions shall be as per the health plan published rates.

-- 3. For part-time employees hired on or after September 7, 1991, the County will contribute a prorated share of the costs listed as specified in Article 13, Section 2.F.
+Premiums for health insurance plans will be unblended. - Effective the pay period containing December 1, the contributions shall be as per the health plan published rates. - 3.
+For part-time employees hired on or after September 7, 1991, the County will contribute a prorated share of the costs commensurate with the proration specified in Article 12, Section 2.F.
 The sum of the County and employee contribution shall constitute full payment, excluding deductibles, co-payments and other fees and charged as specified by the Plan. - 4.
 For purposes of this Article, a full-time employee is defined as an employee in an allocated position whose regular work schedule on an ongoing basis is eighty (80) hours of work in each pay period; a part-time employee is defined as an employee in an allocated position whose regular work schedule on an ongoing basis is less than eighty (80) hours of work in a pay period. - 5.
-In order to be eligible for County Contribution, except as otherwise required by law, a full-time employee must be in a paid status, e.g. the employee must receive pay from work hours, compensatory time off, vacation, or sick leave in accordance with paragraph 4 above.
-An employee who is receiving Worker's Compensation temporary disability shall be eligible for continuation of the County's Contribution until such time as eligibility for Worker's Compensation, temporary disability ceases. - 6.
-An employee who ceases to be eligible for County Contributions must pay directly to Risk Management the full amount of employee and County Contribution in order to retain benefit coverage under the County sponsored Health/Dental benefit plan. - 7.
-The County will not contribute toward the cost of any plan other than those sponsored by the County. - B. Health Plan Benefits are described in the specific Plan Documents. - C. Enrollment - 1.
-Employees may enroll themselves and their eligible dependents in accordance with the provisions of the Plan.
-Employees may opt not to be covered by a County sponsored medical/dental plan as allowed by law.
-In such case, neither the County nor the employee shall be required to make the contributions specified in this Article as allowed by law.
+In order to be eligible for County Contribution, except as otherwise required by law, a full-time employee must be in a paid status, e.g. the employee must receive pay from work hours, compensatory time off, vacation, or sick leave for at least sixty-four (64) hours during a pay period in accordance with Section 1.A(4), above.
+An employee who is receiving Worker's Compensation, temporary disability shall be eligible for continuation of the County's Contribution until such time as eligibility for Worker's Compensation, temporary disability ceases.
+An employee who is off work and who is both eligible for and designated a benefits-protected leave under State or Federal law such as FMLA/CFRA shall be eligible for continuation of the County's Contribution for the duration of the designation or up to the time of the employee's separation from County service whichever occurs first.